Research Network 2: Workplace Learning

 He is a member of the International Association of Applied Psychology, the Academy of Management and the Society of Industrial and Organizational Psychology.

-Dr Yuan Dayong is a researcher from Institute of Vocational and Adult Education (IVAE) at Beijing Academy of Educational Sciences (BAES).
+Dr Yuan Dayong is associate professor of Graduate School of Education, Beijing Foreign Studies University (BFSU).
 His research mainly focuses on vocational education and adult education, international and comparative education.

-Currently he is working on a number of research projects about vocational education in Beijing, especially about the qualification framework in vocational education, the lifelong learning system building.
-At the same time, he provides consulting and academic service to Beijing Municipal Education of Commission as well as the vocational colleges in Beijing.
+Currently he is working on a number of research projects about vocational education, lifelong learning and global governance in education.
+At the same time, he provides consulting and academic service to Ministry of Education of China, Beijing Municipal Education of Commission etc.

-He is also responsible for international exchanges and cooperation in his institution.
+He is also responsible for international exchanges and cooperation in his school of BFSU.
 He was the academic visitor in University of Cambridge (2009), University of Oxford (2010), University of Bremen (2011) and University of Stirling (2012), and he is the CONFINTEA Scholar at UNESCO Institute for Lifelong Learning in 2014.

 He published an English book Towards The Learning City of Beijing：A review of the contribution made by the different education sectors (Glasgow Caledonian University), and many articles in Chinese journals.